intel-retail/automated-self-checkout/docs_src/pipelinebenchmarking.md

-# Computer Vision Pipeline Benchmarking
+# Computer Vision Pipeline Benchmarking (DLStreamer is deprecated)

 You can benchmark pipelines with a collection of scripts to get the pipeline performance metrics such as video processing in frame-per-second (FPS), memory usage, power consumption, and so on.